wp-plugins/woocommerce-product-faqs/README.txt

 6. Adding a FAQ Manually

 == Changelog ==
+= 1.0.8 =
+* Full localization
+* Thanks to @OniX777 for partial localization and for Russian translation!

 = 1.0.7 =
-Hotfix to increase number of available products in FAQ editor to unlimited.
+* Hotfix to increase number of available products in FAQ editor to unlimited.

 = 1.0.6 =
 * Filtered the post type columns to only include relevant information